Childhood Non-Hodgkin Lymphoma

-NHL is a type of cancer in the lymphatic system.
+NHL is cancer that starts in the lymphatic system.
 The lymphatic system is part of

 the immune system.
 It helps to fight diseases and infections.
-The lymphatic system also

-tumors to grow.
-The cells can also spread to other organs and tissues in the body (metastasis).
-NHL
+and grow out of control.
+These cells can spread to other organs and tissues in the

 There are different types of NHL in children.
 But most tend to grow quickly.
 Your

-care team may order different tests based on what type of lymphoma is found.
-Treatment
+child's treatment team may order different tests based on what type of lymphoma is

 What causes non-Hodgkin lymphoma in a child?

 Researchers don't know the exact cause of NHL.
-Genes and some viral
+Inherited gene changes and some viral

 infections may increase a child’s risk of having NHL.
-Conditions that are linked to NHL include:
+Risk factors that might be linked

-- Epstein-Barr virus, the virus that causes mono (mononucleosis)
+Epstein-Barr virus infection, the virus that causes mono (mononucleosis)